colinsmetz/flawless/README.md

 ]
 ```

+**Note:** this is a personal project, which I released pretty recently.
+While it
+is completed tested, it was never battle-tested.
+Use it carefully, and don't
+hesitate to share bugs, ideas and your impressions.

 ## Why another validation library?

 There are already a lot of validation libraries in Elixir.
 So why write another